 Expression Description age Specifies the number of days since last modification or last access of the file, whichever is more recent. gid Specifies the group ID or group name of the file. sitefn Invokes a site-defined policy function once for each file being considered, and is replaced by the return code of the function.
 This is only applicable to the AGE_WEIGHT, SPACE_WEIGHT, SELECT_MSP, and SELECT_VG parameters in a filesystem's policy stanza.
-For more information, see Appendix C, "Site-Defined Policy Subroutines and the sitelib.so Library" on page 237. sitetag Specifies a site-determined number associated with a file by the dmtag(1) command, in the range 0 - 4294967295.
-For example: sitetag = 27 sitetag in (20-40, 5000, 400000000) size Specifies the logical size of the file, as shown by 1s -1. softdeleted Specifies whether or not the file corresponding to a cached copy has been soft deleted; only applicable to the CACHE_AGE_WEIGHT, CACHE_SPACE_WEIGHT, and SELECT_LOWER_VG parameters in a DCM-mode MSP's policy stanza.
-Values are false and true. space Specifies the number of bytes the file occupies on disk (always a multiple of the blocksize, which may be larger or smaller than the length of the file). uid Specifies the user ID or user name of the file.
+For more information, see Appendix C, "Site-Defined Policy Subroutines and the sitelib.so Library" on page 245.

+Specifies a site-determined number associated with a sitetag file by the dmtag(1) command, in the range 0 -4294967295.
+For example: sitetag = 27sitetag in (20-40, 5000, 4000000000) Specifies the logical size of the file, as shown by 1s -1. size softdeleted Specifies whether or not the file corresponding to a cached copy has been soft deleted; only applicable to the CACHE\AGE\WEIGHT, CACHE\SPACE\WEIGHT, and SELECT\LOWER\VG parameters in a DCM-mode MSP's policy stanza.
+Values are false and true.
+Specifies the number of bytes the file occupies on disk space (always a multiple of the blocksize, which may be larger or smaller than the length of the file).
+For a partial-state (PAR) file, the value used is the space that the file occupies on disk at the time of evaluation. uid Specifies the user ID or user name of the file.
 Combine expressions by using and, or, and ().